raymondlu/super-animation-samples/README.md

+# A New Animation Solution based on SWF for Cocos2d Game Engine

-I create a tool named "Super Animation Converter", which is a simple SWF file(a file format supported by Adobe Flash Player software) converter, It can parse and extract transformation data from SWF file.
+I create a tool named **Super Animation Converter**, which is a simple **SWF** file(a file format supported by Adobe Flash Player software) converter, It can parse and extract transformation data from SWF file.
-With these transformation data and the right images, you can reproduce the animation in any game engine just as Adobe Flash Player can do.
+With these transformation data and the right images, you can reproduce the animation in any game engine just as **Adobe Flash Player** can do.

 The native animation solution in Cocos2d game engine is “frame by frame” animation,